 Having witnessed these events, another medical student expressed concern to her personal tutor.
 Fitness to practise proceedings were commenced following Sarah’s return to the UK.

-Remember that MPS offers free elective protection and has a team of medicolegal advisers dedicated to assisting our members around the world.
-Sarah could have requested support by calling the MPS toll-free South Africa central advice line.
+- Remember that Medical Protection offers free elective protection and has a team of medicolegal consultants dedicated to assisting our members around the world.
+Sarah could have requested support by calling the Medical Protection toll-free South Africa central advice line.

 To talk to us about electives, advice on good communication or to discuss any issues you might be facing, call our support and advice line on 0800 952 0442.